Chelsea were 'lucky' to make Champions League: Tuchel - RFI

 Birmingham (United Kingdom) (AFP)

-Thomas Tuchel admitted Chelsea were "lucky" to qualify for the Champions League as Leicester's loss to Tottenham meant the Blues' 2-1 defeat against Aston Villa did not prove fatal on Sunday.
+Thomas Tuchel admitted Chelsea were "lucky" to qualify for the Champions League after a favour from bitter rivals Tottenham meant the Blues' 2-1 defeat against Aston Villa did not prove fatal on Sunday.

 Tuchel's side were on the brink of missing out on a top four finish in the Premier League in the closing stages of a dramatic conclusion to the season.

-They trailed at Villa Park as goals from Bertrand Traore and Anwar El Ghazi were followed by Ben Chilwell's strike for Chelsea.
+They trailed at Villa Park as Bertrand Traore's opener and Anwar El Ghazi's penalty rocked the Blues.

-But Leicester conceded three times in the final minutes of a 4-2 defeat at the King Power Stadium, ensuring Chelsea would finish in fourth place -- one point above the fifth placed Foxes.
+However, Leicester conceded three times in the final minutes of a 4-2 defeat against Tottenham at the King Power Stadium, ensuring Chelsea would finish in fourth place -- one point above the fifth placed Foxes.

-Blues boss Tuchel conceded Chelsea's lack of cutting edge in the first half and two sloppy goals gifted to Villa would have meant they had only themselves to blame if a top four place had gone to Leicester instead.
+Blues boss Tuchel admitted Chelsea's lack of cutting edge in the first half and two sloppy goals gifted to Villa left him relieved to get a helping hand from Tottenham.

-"We had enough chances.
-We did not score, conceded two cheap goals and it was a defeat in the end.
-We are lucky to escape today," Tuchel said.
+"We are lucky Tottenham did the job for us.
+We came to win and to put any doubts to the side and it was not possible," Tuchel said.

-"We did not hit the target, the last touch was not precise enough.
-It was a very strong last half an hour and we had two big chances to score.
-We fought, tried everything but forgot to score."
+"I knew three or four minutes before our game was over (that they had made the top four) because the game at Leicester was over a bit earlier and it was clear we were through.

 Despite a rocky run of three defeats in their last four games in all competitions, Tuchel is confident the boost of finishing in the top four will be a major lift ahead of Saturday's Champions League final against Manchester City.